 After all, the Bible tells us that we were made in God’s image.
 If you don’t believe that, then I don’t know what else to believe when that’s the only truth I know.
 God’s truth.

 Don’t get me wrong.
-Complements and encouragements are very important in community and relationships.
+Complements and encouragements (not really praise) are very important in community and relationships.
 What I am saying is, don’t try to be so hard on people who don’t believe what you say.
 Not everyone is confident with their whole entire self.
 I know I wasn’t.
 I would run away from people who would give me complements.
 Funny, right?

 I love roses.
 They possess a strong yet delicate beauty that entices me.
 But remember, we are more beautiful that any flower in the whole world.
 Yes, we are.